BrunaGravina/BrunaGravina/README.md

 ### 🔭 Learning More and More! 🔭

-My name is Bruna and I'm an intern BackEnd developer! <br />
+My name is Bruna and I'm a fullstack developer! <br />
 System Development and Analysis Degree and currently pursuing a MBA in Software Engineering. <br />
 I speak english fluently, completed 9 years of study at Wizard by Pearson and I had the opportunity to go to Canada and study english at Saint George International College.